osmosis-labs/assetlists/README.md

 - **`planned_shutdown_date`** (string, ISO 8601 UTC, optional).
 Date when the asset is scheduled to be shut down.
 When the date is within 14 days, `check_extended_halts.mjs` pre-emptively sets `osmosis_halt_deposits=true` with reason `planned_shutdown`.

 **Tooltip override / curator lock.** The existing `tooltip_message` field doubles as the override signal for automation.
 If any asset has a non-empty `tooltip_message`, **no automated script will modify its halt or unstable flags** (the curator has taken ownership).
 Use this when you want to set a halt manually with bespoke context, or when you want to prevent the automated lifecycle from clearing a flag during recovery.
+The one sanctioned exception is a curator-set expiry: pairing `tooltip_message` with `tooltip_expiry_date` lets `check_tooltip_expiry.mjs` clear or decay the tooltip on that date (it runs first, before the lock-respecting scripts).
+See RB009.

 **Reason-vocabulary contract.** Each automated script only modifies flags whose current reason value it owns (see "Owners" above).
 This means `check_ibc_clients` will never overwrite a `manual` halt or an `extended_unstable_market` halt that another script set.
 To release a manual override, clear `tooltip_message` and either set the reason back to one the relevant script owns, or remove the flag and let the script re-derive it on the next run.